Binghamton University SUNY to SUNY

 5. Credits earned through cross-registration are recorded on the Binghamton University transcript as transfer work.
 Cross-registered courses do not count towards university, major, or minor residency requirements.
 Student must meet Binghamton University residency requirements in order to graduate.
 Cross-registered courses do not count toward the Binghamton University GPA.

 6. You must have the approval of both the home and host institution.
-You are responsible for ensuring that the course(s) you register to meet the requirements of your degree.
+You are responsible for ensuring that the course(s) you cross-register for meet the requirements of your degree.
 If you change your major/minor, the courses you cross-register for may no longer count toward degree requirements.

 7. Please NOTE: even if you have the permission of the instructor or have satisfied all pre-requisites/co-requisites necessary for enrollment at the host institution, you must still complete the registration process via the online SUNY application in order to officially register in a course.